theodore-thormann/DS5001FinalProject/README.md

 | surprise     | float | Amount the film is associated with surprise on a scale of 0-1                                                     |
 | trust        | float | Amount the film is associated with trust on a scale of 0-1                                                        |
 | sentiment    | float | The overall sentiment of a movie between -1 and 1 with -1 being negative sentiment and 1 being positive sentiment |

+## Table Creation
+The main tables used across this analysis were the CORPUS, VOCAB, LIB, and TFIDF tables.
+These were created using the python notebooks titled `LIB_CORPUS_VOCAB_DOCS.ipynb` and `TFIDF_DFIDF.ipynb`.

+The other tables created for this project can be found in the other .ipynb files in this GitHub.

+##Analysis
+5 Major types of analysis were conducted on the corpus.
+Clustering analysis can be located in  `RealClusterFinalProject.ipynb` Principal Component Analysis can be located in `PCAFinalProject.ipynb` Topic Modeling can be located in `LDAFinalProject.ipynb` Word Embeddings can be located in `Word2VecFinalProject.ipynb` Sentiment Analysis can be located in `MovieSentimentsFinalProject.ipynb`